The Logitech G930 is a decent wireless gaming headset but falls short in some areas such as audio quality.

 In an ever-inundated market, headsets have an exponentially difficult time distinguishing themselves.
 However, being wireless is one such way, as the number of viable wireless headsets is relatively narrow.
 Regardless of price point and features, users can find a headset to suit their needs among the everyday trivia of gaming cans.
 Here, we’re going to look at Logitech’s offering in the wireless G930.

 We’ll take an objective look at the build quality of the Logitech G930, as well as the implementation of its companion interface, Logitech Gaming Software.
 Additionally, we’ll discuss features, ergonomics, and performance.
 We’ll also weigh the value compared to nearby competitors.

-Like other peripherals and accessories, headsets are somewhat tricky to evaluate—subjectivity tends to rule, and headsets are certainly replete with many nuances subject to preference.
-Whereas some of the context of the article might be laced with a bit of partiality, it’s a well-informed analysis in which, hopefully, readers may be able to glean a decision regarding whether the G930 is right for them.
+Like other peripherals and accessories, headsets are somewhat tricky to evaluate—subjectivity tends to rule, and headsets are indeed filled with many nuances subject to preference.
+Whereas some of the comments of the article might be laced with a bit of partiality, it is a well-informed analysis in which, hopefully, readers may be able to glean a decision regarding whether the G930 is right for them.

 |Headphone Frequency||20Hz – 20KHz|

 |Microphone Frequency||50 – 20 kHz|

 The Logitech G930 is a wireless gaming headset, slotting in a step above its wired cousin, the G430.
 It has many similar features that have become standard on gaming headsets, such as a rotatable omnidirectional microphone, and a volume knob affixed to the cups.
 These earcups also swivel and are attached to an adjustable headband.